Skip to content

 Yes, if you don’t mind waiting.
 Tubi and Pluto TV are both free, ad-supported apps available on Fire TV Stick.
 They won’t have movies still in theaters, but they regularly add titles that left theaters 6-12 months ago.

-Tubi has one of the largest free movie libraries I’ve seen, with everything from horror to family films.
-Pluto TV takes a different approach with scheduled movie channels that feel more like cable TV.
+Tubi has one of the largest free movie libraries I’ve seen on Fire TV Stick, with everything from horror to family films.
+In our testing, Tubi loaded and started playback faster than Pluto TV on the same Fire TV Stick 4K.
 Crackle is another free option worth installing.

 Cinema APK is dead.
 The original developers shut it down, and every version floating around now is a clone packed with adware or malware.
 Don’t install anything claiming to be Cinema APK or Cinema HD.
 It’s not safe.